connieyzhu/Q4Project-CookingFever/README.md

 ## Description

 In this game, the goal is to collect as many coins as possible from all the customers in the allocated amount of time.
-Make sure to complete as amny orders as you can without sending away any customers!
+Make sure to complete as many orders as you can without sending away any customers!
 There is a three-second timer on the coffee machine, and a 5 second timer on the oven for the cakes.
 Drag the coffee, toppings, and cakes to complete the orders and don't forget to have fun!!!

 ## How to Play